New York Will Be Holding Hearings On Bitcoin

 In August, representatives from Bitcoin firms met with officials in Washington to answer questions about the cryptocurrency, which can now be used to purchase virtually anything on the web.

-Bitcoin’s value has climbed more than 70% in the past month to about $US430 on the Mt.
+Bitcoin’s value has climbed more than 70% in the past month to about $430 on the Mt.
 Gox exchange.

 Here’s the NYDFS full release: